mmayako/mmayako.github.io/_pages/service.md

 permalink: /service/
 author_profile: true
 ---
-Beyond academics, I have been heavily involved in physics based service projects.
-Working with undergrads has been the highlight of my time at UD and I plan on continuing this in grad school.

 ### UD Society of Physics Students
 I served as president of UD’s Society of Physics Students (SPS) for two years.
 As president, I prioritized reducing the barriers of entry that come with many STEM programs.
 For example, I collaborated with the Climate, Diversity, Equity, and Inclusivity (CDEI) committee to cover the costs associated with undergraduate research involvement.